Canon 750D vs Nikon D5300

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (8 percent) than the Canon 750D.
 Moreover, the D5300 is markedly lighter (14 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the D5300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (750D) and the Nikon Lens Catalog (D5300).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (750D) and the Nikon Lens Catalog (D5300).

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The 750D was somewhat cheaper (by 6 percent) than the D5300 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 750D vs Nikon D5300